-46 FDIC Study of Bank Overdraft Programs, Federal Deposit Insurance Corporation, November 2008 at v.
-47 Testimony of Travis B. Plunkett and Edmund Mierzwinski, Subcommittee on Financial Institutions and Consumer Credit, Legislative Hearing Regarding H. R. 627 and H. R. 1456, Appendix C. See also, Bank of America, "Important Information Regarding Changes to Your Account, page 2.
+&lt;sup>59 FDIC Study of Bank Overdraft Programs, Federal Deposit Insurance Corporation, November 2008 at v.
+Bank of America, "Important Information Regarding Changes to Your Account" page 2.
 Accessed online June 15, 2009.
-"Extended Overdrawn Balance Charge, June 5, 2009: For each time we determine your account is overdrawn by any amount and continues to be overdrawn for five or more consecutive business days, we will chage one fee of \$35.
+"Extended Overdrawn Balance Charge, June 5, 2009: For each time we determine your account is overdrawn by any amount and continues to be overdrawn for five or more consecutive business days, we will charge one fee of \$35.
 This fee is in addition to applicable Overdraft Item Fees and NSF Returned Item Fees."

-the balance owed from a checking account at the same bank.
+Cash advances on debit cards are not protected by the Truth in Lending Act prohibition on banks using set off rights to collect payment out of deposits into their customers' accounts.
+If the purchase involved a credit card, on the other hand, it would violate federal law for a bank to pay the balance owed from a checking account at the same bank.
 Banks routinely pay back debit card cash advances to themselves by taking payment directly out of consumers' checking accounts, even if those accounts contain entirely exempt funds such as Social Security.

 The Federal Reserve is considering comments filed in yet another overdraft loan docket, this time considering whether to require banks to permit consumers to opt-out of fee-based overdraft programs, or, alternatively, to require banks to get consumers to opt in for overdrafts.
 This proposal would change Reg E which implements the Electronic Fund Transfer Act and would only apply to overdrafts created by point of sale debit card transactions and to ATM withdrawals, leaving all other types of transactions that are permitted to overdraw for a fee unaddressed.
 Consumer organizations urged the Federal Reserve to require banks to get their customers' affirmative consent, the same policy included in the recently-enacted credit card bill which requires affirmative selection for creditors to permit over-the-limit transactions for a fee.
-48
+61

-E. The Fed is Allowing A Shadow Banking System (Prepaid Cards), Outside of Consumer Protection Laws To Develop and Target the Unbanked and Immigrants; The OTS is Allowing Bank Payday Loans (Which Preempt State Laws) on Prepaid Cards.
+E. The Fed is Allowing A Shadow Banking System (Prepaid Cards) Outside of Consumer Protection Laws To Develop and Target the Unbanked and Immigrants; The OTS is Allowing Bank Payday Loans (Which Preempt State Laws) on Prepaid Cards.